-Should a student have his/her financial aid eligibility terminated due to not meeting the satisfactory progress definition, termination will continue until the student enrolls for a subsequent academic term at his/ her own expense and completes the term satisfying the satisfactory progress definition.
-Once the satisfactory progress definition is met, eligibility is reinstated for the subsequent satisfactory progress increment.
-In addition, financial aid eligibility will immediately be reinstated for all appeals upheld.
+Should a student have his/her financial aid eligibility terminated due to not meeting the satisfactory academic progress definition, termination will continue until the student enrolls for a subsequent academic term at his/her own expense and completes the term satisfying the satisfactory academic progress definition.
+Once the satisfactory academic progress definition is met, eligibility is reinstated for the subsequent satisfactory progress increment.
+In addition, financial aid eligibility will be reinstated for all appeals upheld, according to the appeal approbal conditions.